Dynamsoft-Ethan/DBR-python-ServerlessFramework-AWS-lambda/layers/README.md

-# CREATE any version of DBR layer of any archetecture
+# CREATE any version of DBR layer of any architecture

 1. download `.whl` file from https://pypi.org/project/dbr/#files